Spriggans12/StravaActivitiesUpdater/README.md

 - **`app.ignore_ssl`**
 Can be either 0 or 1
-If set to 1, ignores certificates check completely, and thus SSL.
+If set to 1, ignores certificates checks completely, and thus SSL.
 This should **realy** be set to 0
 Only use the 1 value in a testing environment.